 Delaware Economic Development Authority

 The Delaware Economic Development Office (DEDO) conducted public hearings in Kent, New Castle and Sussex counties as part of the Governor's Executive Order 36 designed to re-assess the need for the agency's regulations.
-Based on the public hearings and internal agency review of its regulations, DEDO proposes that Title 1, Section 477 (Information Technology Training Grant Program), 5 DE Reg.
-2145 (5/1/02), should be deleted from the administrative code for administrative efficiency.
+Based on the public hearings and internal agency review of its regulations, DEDO proposes that Title 1, Section 478 (Neighborhood Assistance Act Tax Credit Program), 6 DE Reg.
+1368 (4/1/03), should be deleted from the administrative code because the programs do not exist or the authorizing statute has been repealed.
 The Delaware Economic Development Authority (the "Authority") and DEDO are authorized to prescribe such regulations as may be necessary to carry out the purposes of the act creating the Authority, 29 Del.C.
 Ch.
 50 (the "Act").
-Having provided due public notice, the Authority does not adopt the attached repeal of the Regulation as published in the November 1, 2016 edition of the Delaware Register of Regulations for the reasons that follow.
+The purpose of this action is to foster governmental efficiency by eliminating unnecessary regulation and bureaucracy.
+Having provided due public notice, the Authority adopts the attached repeal of the Regulation as published in the November 1, 2016 edition of the Delaware Register of Regulations for the reasons that follow.

 SUMMARY OF THE EVIDENCE